cmeraki/cmeraki.github.io/_posts/2024-04-11-throughput-is-all-you-need.md

 1. Improving **Inference latency**: The speed with which the model returns the tokens per second
 2. Improving **Inference throughput**: The total number of requests that the model can serve in parallel

-Inferencing LLMs with lower latency comes down to working around the limitations of the GPU’s memory bandwidth <sup>[1]</sup>.
+Inferencing LLMs with lower latency comes down to working around the limitations of the GPU’s memory bandwidth [^1].
 FlashAttention, speculative decoding, and KV caching are ways in which one can improve the latency of the model.

 Increasing inference throughput comes down to effectively managing the available VRAM of the GPU.
 Given a limited budget of GPU VRAM, there are various areas where improvements can be made:

 1. Reducing the size of the model: By quantization or knowledge distillation eg: GPTQ
-2. Batching<sup>[2]</sup>: Batching more requests in the same amount of GPU VRAM
+2. Batching[^2]: Batching more requests in the same amount of GPU VRAM
-3. Separating prefill and decoding stages of generation <sup>[8]</sup>
+3. Separating prefill and decoding stages of generation[^3]

-One can refer to [Nvidia’s blog](https://developer.nvidia.com/blog/mastering-llm-techniques-inference-optimization/)<sup>[5]</sup> for an overview of the above concepts.
+One can refer to blog[^4] or [^5] for an overview of the above concepts.

 For this blog, let's zoom into one specific aspect of improving throughput, i.e. batching.
 After the model is loaded in the GPU VRAM, whatever remaining memory is available to us is reserved for the KV cache and serving the requests.
 The only lever that we can control here apart from the model size is the KV cache.
 Efficiently managing this KV cache can help us dramatically increase throughput by enabling us to batch more requests.
 For certain use cases, it can increase the throughput by 20x compared to native HuggingFace implementation.